OnurKorkmaz1/OnurKorkmaz1/README.md

 <!--Start Intro-->
 # ONUR KORKMAZ

-Hi there I'm Onur, a BIM Software Developer and Machine Learning Enthusiast with a huge love for Python and Data Visualization. 👋🏻

 As a BIM Developer, I am dedicated to developing tools and solutions that improve productivity and eliminate errors in project workflows.
 My experience and knowledge allow me to make a substantial contribution to any project team, and I am passionate about using technology to better the construction industry.

 - ✫ I have a big interest in Python for Revit API.